 The Company's operational framework and infrastructure has evolved since inception in 2018 and continues to mature to support the increased risk exposure that accompanies balance sheet growth.
-As the Company continues to progress towards an at-scale operation, further strengthening of processes, systems, and controls is anticipated.
+Looking ahead, further strengthening of processes, systems, and controls is anticipated as and when the risk profile of the Company goes through a material change.